raulMrello/UAVRemoteController/Project/README.md

 ## Changelog

+> 04.04.2015-001 branch: master --------------
+ - Added ALT and RTH modes to InputTopics and DataTopics.
+Also handled in RcTask.
+ - Using GpsTask for testing RcTask.
+Once done, create SysTask to handle whole device management and test cases.
+ - Modules GpsTask and CommTasks with default content must be designed.
+ KNOWN ISSUES:
+ - MMF should be modified to handle task suspensions with predefined timed ticks as other RTOSes.

 > 02.04.2015-001 branch: master --------------
  - Using GpsTask for testing RcTask.
 Once done, create SysTask to handle whole device management and test cases.
  - Modules GpsTask and CommTasks with default content must be designed.